 Steven M. Mwalusi has this to say ” it made me find another way of living.
 It will outlast me and speak to future generations.”
 I sincerely adore the outlasting part.
 Mohammed Ahmed Daldoum says, “I use what I write to understand myself; it helped me cope with life and overcome my insecurities.”

 For me, it has connected me to people whom ordinarily I wouldn’t have met.
 I became confident in my writing and can imagine anything.

 What is your take on this?
 How has poetry benefited you as the writer?

 DEADLIEST CRAFT by Colin Smith

-To scream softly is the poet’s gift — one of whispers so gentle as to shatter illusions, then to expose the power of truth and beauty.
+To scream softly is the poet’s gift — one of the whispers so gentle as to shatter illusions, then to expose the power of truth and beauty.

-The poets of war have held the souls of so many.
+The poets of the war have held the souls of so many.
 Yet the poets of love, for a moment, have stilled the hearts of lovers yet to be.